morinlab/lymphopedia/BCL6.md

+---
+bibliography: 'morinlab.bib'
+csl: 'NLM.csl'
+link-citations: true
+---
 # BCL6

 ## Overview

 BCL6 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
-Although common, particularly in DLBCL, the function of many of these mutations remains unclear but some have been shown to affect the regulation of BCL6 expression.<sup>1,2</sup> The role of BCL6 missense mutations, seen over 9% of patients,<sup>3</sup> remains unclear.
+Although common, particularly in DLBCL, the function of many of these mutations remains unclear but some have been shown to affect the regulation of BCL6 expression.
+The role of BCL6 missense mutations, seen over 9% of patients remains unclear.

 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'dark' } }%%